Billy Meeske

-Billy Meeske (b.
-1891-deceased) was an Australian professional wrestler who was three-time Australian Heavyweight Champion and one time Pacific Coast Light Heavyweight Champion.
+Billy Meeske (1891–1970) was an Australian professional wrestler who was three-time Australian heavyweight champion and one time Pacific Coast light heavyweight champion.

-He was an active professional wrestler from 1922 to 1938, and he was credited as being a major influence in re-establishing professional wrestling in Australia following the First World War.
-During his professional wrestling career he also performed as part of vaudeville acts demonstrating feats of strength, such as supporting the weight of five men, feats of agility, and Russian dancing.

-While he achieved his greatest fame in professional wrestling he was also an all-round sportsman competing in many sports at the amateur and professional levels, and served in the Australian Imperial Force during the First World War with the rank of Sergeant.
+He was an active professional wrestler from 1915 to 1947.
+While he achieved his greatest fame in professional wrestling he was also an all-round sportsman competing in many sports at the amateur and professional levels, served in the Australian Imperial Force during the First World War with the rank of sergeant, and performed as part of vaudeville acts demonstrating feats of strength, such as supporting the weight of five men, feats of agility, and Russian dancing.

 Biography

 Early life

 Meeske was born in South Melbourne, Victoria, to Australian born parents and he would later claim to be 'purebred' Australian with the exception of one of his grandfather's grandfathers being Russian.
-He achieved renown as an all-round athlete in his youth, particularly for cycling, wrestling, heavyweight lifting, swimming, gymnastics, and as a motorcyclist.
+He achieved renown as an all-round athlete in his youth, particularly for cycling, wrestling, weightlifting, swimming, gymnastics, and as a motorcyclist.

 In 1903 he enrolled in the wrestling school of Weber and Rice.
 In 1907 he began cycling professionally, however in 1910 he decided he wished to compete in amateur events and was required to stand down from athletic competitions for one year in order to qualify for them.
 He began competing in amateur wrestling after his hiatus and became the Australian middleweight champion, holding the title from 1912 to 1914.
-He returned to professionalism in 1915 by becoming a professional wrestler and in April he wrestled as part of an athletic program during an event to raise money for Belgium in Melbourne, and in October he wrestled on a Police Charity Carnival program.
+He began his professional wrestling career in 1915 wrestling on an athletic program in April that year at a Melbourne event held to raise money for Belgium.
+He wrestled again in October on a Police Charity Carnival program.